RakePants/bully-agent/README.md

 # bully-agent
-An agent for a `pettingzoo.atari`'s boxing game.
+An agent for `pettingzoo.atari`'s boxing game.
 Trained with reinforcement learning.

 ## Contents:
 - `agent_learning.ipynb` - contains the process of creating and training the model using reinforcemnt learning;